moradpoor/PasswordGeneratorBot/README.md

 ### Required values:
-- TOKEN → Your bot token from @BotFather\n
+- TOKEN → Your bot token from @BotFather
-- DEV → Your Telegram user ID (for admin access)\n
+- DEV → Your Telegram user ID (for admin access)
 - Make sure to fill these fields correctly before running the bot.

 ## ▶️ Run the Bot